VoidDeficit/WStart/README.md

 ## Features

 - On power WLED: Enable or disable WLED to turn on after log in.
-- Toggel WLED: Turn on or off the WLED.
+- Toggel manually WLED: Turn on or off the WLED.

 ## Requirements